osuosl/pymesync/docs/source/usage.rst

     TimeSync implementation uses for login, such as ``"password"``, or ``"ldap"``.

-    **authenticate()** will return a list containing a python dictionary.
-If authentication was successful, the list will look like this:
+    **authenticate()** will return a python dictionary.
+If authentication was successful, the dictionary will look like this:

     .. code-block:: python

-      [{"token": "SOMELONGTOKEN"}]
+      {"token": "SOMELONGTOKEN"}

-    If authentication was unsuccessful, the list will contain an error message:
+    If authentication was unsuccessful, the dict will contain an error message:

     .. code-block:: python

-      [{"status": 401, "error": "Authentication failure", "text": "Invalid username or password"}]
+      {"status": 401, "error": "Authentication failure", "text": "Invalid username or password"}

     Example:

     .. code-block:: python

       >>> ts.authenticate(username="example-user", password="example-password", auth_type="password")
-      [{u'token': u'eyJ0eXAi...XSnv0ghQ=='}]
+      {u'token': u'eyJ0eXAi...XSnv0ghQ=='}
       >>>

 TimeSync.\ **token_expiration_time()**